 Kellie oversees 12 Early Education and Care Services, 15 Out of School Hours Care Programs, 10 School Holiday Programs, 85 Family Day Care Educators and 5 In home Care Educators, for Communities at Work.
 Kellie’s Management and Leadership Teams lead the delivery of early education and care to over 4,000 children in the ACT.
 A long standing advocate of cultural competence, child rights and the positive outcomes of childhood education, Kellie has worked at all levels of Early Education and Care.
 Her long and varied career began as a high school student completing a Certificate II in Child Care and spanned into opportunities for career and qualification progression throughout the last 25 years in the sector.
 When not leading the Children’s Services of Communities at Work, Kellie loves nothing more than spending time with family and friends, travelling and gardening.

-Ruth oversees the Communities at Work team that supports the most vulnerable and those experiencing hardship in the Canberra community through the provision of food, clothing and accommodation programs as well as the volunteering program for Communities at Work.
-Ruth has worked in the community sector since joining Communities at Work in 1994.
-She has had a range of roles in her career, including focuses on early childhood, supporting the vulnerable through criminal and family law proceedings, homelessness, food rescue, and emergency relief program management.
+Ruth Zanker is the Director for Community Services, a newly structured area combining Community Assistance (including Seniors and Community Transport), Community Development, and our food, clothing, and accommodation programs as well as volunteering.
+Since joining Communities at Work in 1994 she has worked in early childhood, supporting the vulnerable through criminal and family law proceedings, homelessness, food rescue, and emergency relief program management.
 In 2022 this increased into the areas of community transport and disability services.
 She has represented the community in many peak body groups, is part of the Social Recovery Network related to disaster support and has been on both State and National Boards related to her work.
 Ruth's values of community are the foundation of everything she strives for both professionally and personally.
 Outside of work, Ruth is a keen amateur florist, gardener, and makes the most of Canberra's social and learning opportunities.